mhenry1384/WebCompiler/README.md

 # Building the Project Yourself

-Run WebCompiler\build\build.cmd
-Build with Visual Studio  2017
+Run WebCompiler\build\build.cmd then Build with Visual Studio  2017.
 Doesn't look like Mads has checked in a way to create the .nupkg.
 I just grabbed the latest nupkg off nuget, renamed it with the new version.
 Then I renamed it to a zip and copied the binaries into it and modified BuildWebCompiler.nuspec with the new version.